 Warning: Your browser doesn't support all of the features in this Web site.
 Please view our accessibility page for more details.

 Suppliers of chemicals and other materials used in the workplace must provide users with the appropriate safety information.
 For chemicals this is usually in the form of a Safety Data Sheet (SDS) which gives the required information under sixteen (16) prescribed headings.
-Hard copies of the SDS must be provided on delivery of the material and there are various internet sources for SDSs.
-Personnel using chemicals must have a current hard copy of the SDS for the chemical agents that they work with for general and emergency use.
+The current SDS must be provided by the supplier on delivery of the chemical.
+Personnel using chemicals must have access to the current SDSs for the chemicals that they work with for general and emergency use.
+The SDSs can be in either hard or soft copy (version that the supplier provided); however it is not sufficient to have access only via the internet.

 For Further Information And An Example See Downloads.